internetdrew/menu-nook-app/README.md

 # MenuNook

 A simple, lightweight menu app built for pop-up sellers and small batch makers.

-Customers get a clean, always up-to-date view of what you're offering, accessibly via QR code or link.
+Customers get a clean, always up-to-date view of what you're offering, accessible via QR code or link.

 ## Features